 - Frequently Asked Questions

 For women who are quite satisfied with their present size, a mastopexy without the enlargement may suffice.
 However, it is Dr. Turkeltaub’s experience that the vast majority of women who choose a breast lift also want a breast augmentation as well.
 Before their breasts became droopy, many of these women had always wished to be larger and the need now for a lift presents the opportunity to obtain the enlargement.
-Breast implants will not only will enlarge the breasts but they can also create a full and alluring shape, improved cleavage, increased youthful firmness and a more rejuvenated appearance.
+Breast implants will not only enlarge the breasts but they can also create a full and alluring shape, improved cleavage, increased youthful firmness and a more rejuvenated appearance.

-A mastopexy with implants constitutes two distinct procedures – a breast augmentation and a breast lift – performed in one surgical setting.
-Therefore, if you elect to undergo the lift along with breast implants, virtually all the same factors need to be considered as they would for a breast augmentation -plus a few more.
+A mastopexy with implants constitutes two distinct procedures—a breast augmentation and a breast lift—performed in one surgical setting.
+Therefore, if you elect to undergo the lift along with breast implants, virtually all the same factors need to be considered as they would for a breast augmentation—plus a few more.

 - Crescent or mini lift.
-This lift entails the removal of a crescent of tissue using an incision placed along the top half of the areola and extending upwards.
+This lift entails the removal of a crescent of skin using an incision placed along the top half of the areola and extending upwards.
 This approach can be used only when the amount of skin laxity is very minimal.

 - Periareolar mastopexy (also called a circumareolar, purse string, donut or Benelli mastopexy).
 The skin tightening, contouring and elevation of the nipple-areola complex are accomplished through an incision that encircles the entire areola.
 A donut of skin is removed from around the areola, converted a larger circle to a smaller one.
 This can be employed with somewhat minor sagging of the breasts.
 Patients will often request this approach because of the limited incisions used which translates into fewer scars.
-However, Dr. Turkeltaub will rarely recommend this technique because of the abnormal, significantly flattened contour that is created which is generally aesthetically unacceptable.
-(For more about this read Periareolar Mastopexy: Sacrificing Shape and More for Less Incisions which is in the blog section)
+However, Dr. Turkeltaub will rarely recommend this technique because the abnormal, significantly flattened contour that is created is generally aesthetically unacceptable.
+(For more about this read Periareolar Mastopexy: Sacrificing Shape and More for Less Incisions which is in the blog section.)